 Q: Are there any buzz words people should look for on the labels?

 A: Yes, look out for any kind of extra sugars, so for example fructose or maltodextrin are common additives.
 If you’re buying something like stevia that’s all you want to see in the ingredients list.

 Like this?
 Now read...

-This article was last reviewed on 27 July 2017 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 25 June 2019 by Kerry Torrens.

 Dr Marilyn Glenville is a leading nutritionist specialising in women’s health.
 She is the former President of the Food and Health Forum at the Royal Society of Medicine, a registered nutritionist, psychologist, author and popular broadcaster.
 Visit her website and events page to find out more.

 A qualified nutritionist (MBANT), Kerry Torrens is a contributing author to a number of nutritional and cookery publications including BBC Good Food magazine.
 Kerry is a member of the The Royal Society of Medicine, Complementary and Natural Healthcare Council (CNHC), British Association for Applied Nutrition and Nutritional Therapy (BANT).